 What is a Business Associate HIPAA Agreement?

-A ‘business associate’ in simple terms refers to a third party who is involved in undertaking certain activities on behalf of a protected entity that is associated with protected health information (PHI).
-The protected entity usually includes a healthcare provider, a healthcare clearinghouse, or a health plan.
-Oftentimes, the entity should maintain full compliance with the Health Insurance Portability and Accountability Act (HIPAA) guidelines.
 As a subcontractor, the business associate will require some electronic PHI to pass through their system in order to execute their duties as recommended.
-In the process, they will be handling sensitive and confidential information that shouldn’t be disclosed to any other unauthorized party whatsoever.
+In the process, they will be handling sensitive and confidential information that shouldnโt be disclosed to any unauthorized party.
 As such, complying with HIPAA regulations means safeguarding all the shared PHI with specific instructions.
-At no time will the business associate allowed to sell any prohibited health information or using it for other self-interest reasons.
+At no time will the business associate be allowed to sell any prohibited health information or use it for other self-interest reasons.

-Who needs a Business Associate Agreement?
+Who Needs a Business Associate Agreement?

-Literally, any organization that is involved in the sharing of PHI or the electronic PHI needs to sign a Business Associate Agreement before engaging any other party.
-Therefore, if you are operating in the following fields, know that your organization needs a Business Associate Agreement more than ever.
+Literally, any organization that is involved in the sharing of PHI or electronic PHI needs to sign a Business Associate Agreement before engaging any other party.
+Therefore, if you are operating in the following fields, know that your organization needs this agreement more than ever:

 - Medical billing services